Vietnam.vn - Nền tảng quảng bá Việt Nam

 Energy drinks, soft drinks

-Energy drinks and soft drinks both contain high amounts of sugar, which can potentially cause blood sugar levels to spike after consumption.
-For people with cerebral anemia, a sudden increase in blood sugar can temporarily increase blood pressure, thereby aggravating symptoms such as dizziness and headaches.
+Energy drinks and soft drinks both contain large amounts of sugar, potentially causing blood sugar to spike after consumption.
+For people with cerebral anemia, a sudden increase in blood sugar can temporarily increase blood pressure, thereby aggravating symptoms such as dizziness and headache.

 In addition, similar to coffee, energy drinks also contain high levels of caffeine, which affects red blood cell production and blood circulation.